Clinician helping a patient review blood pressure readings

 How poor sleep affects readings

 Consistently sleeping less than seven hours per night is linked to higher blood pressure.
 Inadequate sleep affects the nervous system in ways that can keep blood pressure elevated the next day.
-If you are sleeping poorly and seeing high readings, address the sleep first — it may be the missing piece.
+If you're sleeping poorly and seeing high readings, address the sleep first — it may be the missing piece.

 Caregiving and blood pressure